Crème de Violette

-Luckily, in 2007 Haus Alpenz began importing the key ingredient for the Aviation cocktail again.
+The liqueur was unavailable in the United States for a long time.
+Luckily, in 2007 Haus Alpenz began importing the indispensible component of classic cocktails like the Aviation cocktail again.
 Soon after, other importers followed suit and began importing various violet-flavored liqueurs.

 Learn more about what Crème de Violette is, how it tastes, and how you can use it in cocktails.